ALASdoo/alasdoo_com_v2/content/english/case-studies/streamlining-carpooling.md

 On a ride, we brainstorm and test out possible security inconveniences like missing notifications or even a crash of the application, then recover from it.

-Notifications that a parent receives when a child has entered a car or is dropped at the desired location are always tested in real-time while driving, with multiple devices that we bring to test rides to check if parents will be informed promptly.
+Notifications that a parent receives when a child has entered a car or is dropped at the desired location are always tested in real&#8209;time while driving, with multiple devices that we bring to test rides to check if parents will be informed promptly.

 ## Value delivered

-The aim of the testing was to ensure that the family organization app is straightforward, reliable, and useful, ultimately leading to a well-organized community.
+The aim of the testing was to ensure that the family organization app is straightforward, reliable, and useful, ultimately leading to a well&#8209;organized community.
 By thoroughly testing the app's features, such as carpool scheduling, route optimization, reminders, and in-app chat, our testing team ensures that the app meets the needs of families, schools, and teams.

 One of the key aspects of the app is its ability to help families organize carpools with trusted friends, families, and neighbors without the involvement of strangers or paid drivers.
-By testing the security and safety features of the app, such as ensuring that only families with their kids in a carpool can be drivers and testing real-time notifications when a child has entered or exited a car, our team ensures that the app provides a secure and reliable transportation solution for families.
+By testing the security and safety features of the app, such as ensuring that only families with their kids in a carpool can be drivers and testing real&#8209;time notifications when a child has entered or exited a car, our team ensures that the app provides a secure and reliable transportation solution for families.